NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Lost Omens_ Impossible Lands/Benthic Reaver.md

     desc: " (arcane,aura,cold) 30 feet.
 5d6 cold damage (DC 41 Reflex check).
 On a failure, the creature takes a –15-foot status penalty to its Speeds for 1 round."

   - name: "Tail Sweep"
-    desc: "`pf2:r`  **Trigger** A creature moves from beyond the reach of the benthic reaver's tail to within the reach of the benthic reaver's tail\n**Effect** The benthic reaver makes a tail Strike against the triggering creature and can use Improved Knockdown if the attack hits, even if it isn't the benthic reaver's turn.
+    desc: "`pf2:r`  **Trigger** A creature moves from beyond the reach of the benthic reaver's tail to within the reach of the benthic reaver's tail\n* * *\n\n**Effect** The benthic reaver makes a tail Strike against the triggering creature and can use Improved Knockdown if the attack hits, even if it isn't the benthic reaver's turn.
 If the benthic reaver knocks the target [[Conditions/Prone|Prone]], it disrupts the triggering move action."

 attacks:
   - name: ""